Section A: Syllabus for (Preliminary Examination)

 5. Electronics and Communication: Solid state (semi conductor devices) : Diodes, Zener diodes.
 Transistors (Bipolar, BJT, JFET, MOSFET).
 Biasing and their applications.
 Analysis of electronic circuits, equivalent circuit.
 Rectifier, filter and voltage regulators.
 Single stage and multistage amplifiers-gain and frequency response.
 Multivibrators, flip-flops and their applications.

 Digital Electronics: Switching circuits and Boolean algebra and logic gates.
 Memories sample and hold circuits, A/D and D/A converters.
 Logic circuits including DTL, TTL, ECL, MOS, CMOS, digital IC's (circuits).

-Communication: generation and detection of AM and FM noise behaviour of AM and FM systems.
+Communication: generation and detection of AM and FM noise behavior of AM and FM systems.

 6. Microprocessor systems and computer: Microprocessor architectures, Instruction set and simple assembly language programming, interfacing memory and I/O devices.
 Applications of microprocessors.
-Basic layout of digital computers, input-output devices, memory organisations, algorithms, flowcharts.
+Basic layout of digital computers, input-output devices, memory organizations, algorithms, flowcharts.

 7. Power Electronics: Power semiconductor devices, Thyristor, triac, GTO, MOSFET.
 Static characteristics and triggering circuits.
 A.C. to D.C.
 Converters, choppers.
 Controlled and uncontrolled power rectifiers, Bridge converters.